-Do Your Best Work Right Up to the Last Day:
+Doing Your Best Work Right Up to the Last Day

-Be sure to put all of your effort into your internship up to the very last day.
+The best way to make your mark is to put all of your efforts into your internship up to the very last day.
 Becoming a slacker the last few days or weeks of your internship will leave a bad impression of who you are and will cause the employer to question your work ethic in the long term.
-Last impressions are often the most vivid and you want to leave the internship on a very high note.
+Last impressions are often the most vivid, and you want to leave the internship on a very high note.
 You will want to receive a good reference from the employer and who knows, maybe even a future job offer.

-Just because you are leaving your internship, don’t just fall off the face of the earth.
-Since networking is the #1 job search strategy and one of the core reasons for doing an internship to develop these contacts, touch base periodically to update them on your progress and to ask for their expertise.
+When your internship is over, touch base periodically to update the folks you worked with on your progress and to ask for their expertise.
 No matter what the field, professionals love the opportunity to help new talent get their feet off the ground.